-Two things can help you get maximum power in the time you have.
-First, make sure you have the strongest possible electrical current going into the phone.
-Then minimize the power that the phone is using while it charges.
-Here’s how to make your phone charge faster:
+For one, always start by making sure you have the strongest possible electrical current going into the phone while charging.
+Also, minimize the power that the phone is using while it charges.
+After doing that, here’s some helpful tips on how to make your phone charge faster:

 - Plug it into the wall, not your computer